-Please note: Teachers who have students with 504 plans that require curricular accommodations are to refer to Struggling and/or Special Needs Section for differentiation
+Please note: Teachers who have students with 504 plans that require curricular accommodations are to refer to Struggling and/or Special Needs Section for differentiation guidance for teachers to enrich and extend activities for beyond grade-level learners.
+The lesson plans are divided into two parts: the Core Path, for core instruction; and the Access Path, for scaffolded instruction.

-High-Achieving Students On Grade Level Students Struggling Students Special Needs/ELL Each lesson in the unit The Core Path of each Each lesson in the unit Any student requiring further contains resources and unit contains ten to contains resources and accommodations and/or guidance for teachers twelve texts and text guidance for teachers to modifications will have them to enrich and extend excerpts from a variety of scaffold instruction for individually listed in their 504 activities for beyond genres and text types. approaching grade-level Plan or IEP.
-These might grade-level learners.
-Each unit contains at learners.
-Each lesson plan is include, but are not limited least one text drawn from the Common Core's Appendix B list of exemplar texts.
+High-Achieving Students On Grade Level Students Struggling Students Special Needs/ELL Each lesson in the unit The Core Path of each Each lesson in the unit Any student requiring further contains resources and unit contains ten to contains resources and accommodations and/or twelve texts and text excerpts from a variety of genres and text types.
+Each unit contains at least one text drawn from the Common Core's Appendix B list of exemplar texts.
 The instructional routines are developed around these texts to support best practices in reading instruction and aid students in meaning making, effective expression, language development and the acquisition of content knowledge and foundational skills.